We've

 on the wind gauge tower looks stationary, but was in fact whirling crazily around

-with a really irritating whine.
+with an irritating whine.

 We're